 Studio requires a robust computer in order to run with all of its features successfully.
 We have a comprehensive guide of recommended hardware specifications depending on your workflow needs.

-If you are interested in or have already purchased a Livestream Studio hardware product (e.g. HD31, HD51, HD550), capture devices are already built into your machine.
+If you have already purchased a Livestream Studio hardware product (e.g. HD31, HD51, HD550), capture devices are already built into your machine.
 There is no need to purchase additional capture devices or an additional PC.